 PROFESSIONAL REGISTRATION AND CERTIFICATION

-Upon completion of the requirements for the Associate in Science degree, the graduate is eligible to write the qualifying examination of the American Registry of Radiologic Technologists (ARRT) and become certified by the state of California.
-Students and graduates are eligible for membership in the American Society of Radiologic Technologists (ASRT) and (CSRT) the California Society of Radiologic Technologists.
+Upon completion of the requirements for the Associate in Science degree, the graduate is eligible to take the qualifying examination of the American Registry of Radiologic Technologists (ARRT) and become certified by the state of California.
+Loma Linda University and the Department of Radiation Technology cannot guarantee graduates gainful employment or passing a professional credentialing examination once a degree is completed.
+Once a graduate has exhausted their attempts or time to pass a professional credentialing exam, the Department of Radiation Technology is unable to have you repeat the program as a part of the remediation required to regain eligibility to sit for the professional credentialing examination.
+Please contact the program director for any questions regarding gainful employment or the professional credentialing examination.
+Students and graduates are eligible for membership in the American Society of Radiologic Technologists (ASRT) and the California Society of Radiologic Technologists (CSRT).

 - Completed high school from an accredited institution or passed the GED